broggi1234/simpleFirebasePhotoPicker/README.md

 # simpleFirebasePhotoPicker
-Simple app using firebase, device camera/photopicker and png representation of images.
+Simple app using firebase, device camera/photopicker, png representation of images and base64StringEncoding